PennockProjects/JAMStart/content/code/index.md

 :page_with_curl:
 ::

-This is a set of cheat sheets, snippets, files, or guides I use to remember key concepts about coding and technology stacks.
+This is a set of cheat sheets, snippets, files, and guides to remember key concepts about coding, operations and technology stacks.

 ::Examples